superdwayne/Chatbot-burgerking/README.md

-# Getting Started with Create React App
+# Chatbot-burgerking

-This project was Created to test create an RAG chatbot system
+This project was created to test create an RAG chatbot system.

+The project utlises www.lmnr.ai which included a Vector databse system alongside and the ability to export the LLM flows created into an end point, once committed.

 ## Available Scripts